-Partner with community groups such as 4-H, Scouts, rotary clubs and neighborhood associations to plant and care for trees.- Set up informational tables at community events and farmers markets to recruit volunteers, educate residents and conduct surveys.
+Partner with community groups such as 4-H, Scouts, rotary clubs and neighborhood associations to plant and care for trees.

 Many residents and land managers in southeastern Wisconsin search for effective and efficient practices to control exotic invasive plants in our natural areas.
 The Southeastern Wisconsin Invasive Species Consortium is teaming up again with